subha-v/phantom/README.md

 ## Troubleshooting

+### Haptic Feedback Issues
+- **"Coach is thinking" but no haptic**:
+  - Check Arduino server is running: `node arduino-server.js`
+  - Verify Arduino is connected and sketch is uploaded
+  - Check server logs for "HAPTIC command sent"

+- **Arduino not detected**:
+  - Unplug and reconnect Arduino USB
+  - Close Arduino IDE Serial Monitor if open
+  - Check port with: `ls /dev/tty.usbmodem*`

+- **Haptic motor not moving**:
+  - Verify DRV2605 is connected to I2C/Qwiic port
+  - Check haptic motor is attached to DRV2605
+  - Test with curl: `curl -X POST http://localhost:3001/api/arduino/haptic`

+### General Issues
 - **Board not detected**: Check USB connection and ensure the correct port is specified
 - **Compilation errors**: Verify the sketch syntax and required libraries
 - **Upload fails**: Ensure the board is not in use by another application